|Weight||86kg (13st 7lb)|

 He was previously educated at St Nicholas Church of England Primary School, Chislehurst and Bishop Justus C of E Secondary School and was with Old Elthamians from the age of four in 1999 until 2012.
 Nick played as a flanker until he was 16 before switching to centre and at the last count had captained eight teams, including London & SE U16, Saracens Academy and Oaklands College.

 His representative honours span Kent U14-U16 and he shared in Elthamians’ lifting the Kent Sevens title in 2010, 2011 and 2012 as well as being a member of the AASE League Plate winning side and the Aviva A League runners up XV both in 2012.
-He also played for Saracens against the Asia Pacific Barbarians in Hong Kong in June last year.
+He also played for Saracens against the Asia Pacific Barbarians in Hong Kong in June that year.

 Nick’s ambitions are to break into the Saracens first team squad and gain a regular spot, then to win more representative honours while continuing his education and going to university.